chsxf/mfx/README.md

 # Complete documentation

 To access a deeper and more complete documentation on the design and usage of MFX, go to the [Framework Reference](https://github.com/chsxf/mfx/wiki/Framework-Reference).

+# Support

+Developement on MFX is still active.
+Even though the project is production-ready, new features and bugfixes will come eventually.

+However, support is not guaranteed in any way.
+Pull requests or issues are welcomed but you may wait for some time before getting any answer.